ChameleonGeek/ebin-kodi/config-script.md

 #### Root User:
 By default, Ubuntu sets the root account with no password.
 This account should be password protected.
 This should not be the same password as the interactive user.
 ***Write down or remember this password.***

-## After reboot
-If you opted to configure the EspressoBin, you must reboot and log in as root (this time with the new password).
-The script will resart and perform the remaining configuration steps

-#### Interactive Samba Provisioning
-Using "example.lan" as the model for the domain, enter the values ***exactly as shown (including uppercase and lowercase)***
-- For Realm, enter EXAMPLE.LAN
-- For Domain, enter EXAMPLE
-- For Server Role, enter dc
-- For DNS backend, enter SAMBA_INTERNAL
-- For DNS forwarder IP address, enter the default gateway/router IP address you entered at the beginning of the script Enter a password for the Domain Administrator ***write down or remember this password!***